 Activating Go Go Go! grants an additional 40% Movement Speed and breaks the Vikings out of Roots and Slows.

 Attacking a Hero that is slowed, rooted, or stunned increases your Basic Attack damage by 30% for 3 seconds.

 Impatience Is a Virtue is a wonderful Talent that, simply put, makes The Lost Vikings better at everything they do.
 Even if no activateable Talents were previously selected, this Talent at worst will reduce the cooldown time of Go Go Go!.
-Assuming the Vikings are all constantly attacking a target, this talent will cut the cooldown time of all Basic Abilites by about 50%.
+Assuming the Vikings are all constantly attacking a target, this Talent will cut the cooldown time of all Basic Abilites by about 50%.
 This is particularly important for Abilities with very long cooldowns such as Jump!, which unaltered has a cooldown of 30 seconds.
 Still, in most games Large and in Charge will be default pick, since it is cruel for the enemy to have a 1 second point and click Stun.

 64 KB Marathon is a neat concept that has its benefits but is simply not as useful as Large and In Charge.
 Although 64KB Marathon adds another beneficial dimension to the already strong Go Go Go! by allowing Vikings to be able to break free from particular crowd control effects, it cannot compete with the 1-second Stun provided by Large and in Charge.